Perot Museum of Nature and Science

-The Perot Museum of Nature and Science (shortened to Perot Museum) is a natural history and science museum in Dallas, Texas in Victory Park.
+The Perot Museum of Nature and Science (shortened to Perot Museum) is a natural history and science museum in Dallas, Texas, in Victory Park.
 The museum was named in honor of Margot and Ross Perot.
 The current chief executive officer of the museum is Dr. Linda Abraham-Silver.

 Background

 History

-On June 6, 1936, the Dallas Museum of Natural History opened to the public as part of the 1936 Texas Centennial Exhibition.
+On June 6, 1936, the Dallas Museum of Natural History opened to the public as part of the Texas Centennial Exposition.
 On September 20, 1946, the Dallas Health Museum was founded by a group chartered as the Dallas Academy of Medicine.
 It was renamed the Dallas Health and Science Museum in 1958.
 The name was changed yet again to the Science Place in 1981.
 In 1995, the Dallas Children's Museum was founded elsewhere.